 All students in the physical education program must wear the mandatory gym uniform.
-The gym uniform consists of a gray shirt and blue shorts with the Timber Creek logo.
+The gym uniform consists of a gray shirt and blue shorts with the Highland logo.
 Uniforms can be purchased in the PE/Athletic Office or from your PE teacher.
 Proper attire is required to participate in physical education classes, as well as shop and laboratory areas.
 Failure to comply will result in exclusion from the activity and affect the pupil's grade.
+Students who do not get dressed for physical education or participate in physical education class may not participate in after-school athletic programs.